operand/agency/README.md

-* It's a new project, so keep that in mind in terms of completeness, but see [the issues page](https://github.com/operand/agency/issues) for what is currently planned, and the Roadmap just below for the high level plan.
+* It's a new project, so keep that in mind in terms of completeness, but see [the issues page](https://github.com/operand/agency/issues) for what is currently planned, and the [Roadmap](#roadmap) below for the high level plan.

 * This library makes use of threads for each individual agent.
-Multithreading is limited by [python's GIL](https://wiki.python.org/moin/GlobalInterpreterLock), meaning that if you run a local model in the same process as other agents, they may have to wait for their "turn".
-This goes for anything else you might define as an "agent".
+Multithreading is limited by [python's GIL](https://wiki.python.org/moin/GlobalInterpreterLock), meaning that if you run a local model or other heavy computation in the same process as other agents, they may have to wait for their "turn".
 Note that I/O does not block, so networked backends or services will execute in parallel.

-For blocking processes, it's recommended to use the `AMQPSpace` class and run blocking agents in isolation to avoid blocking other agents.
+  For blocking processes, it's recommended to use the `AMQPSpace` class and run heavy computations in isolation to avoid blocking other agents.

 * This API does not assume or enforce predefined roles like "user", "system", "assistant", etc. This is an intentional decision and is not likely to change.